 The County has allowed beaches to open with certain limitations, but cities may have their own restrictions or closures.
 Check before visiting.

 You can sit and lie down with members of your household.
 You can walk or run on the beach.
 If you're within six feet of others not in your household, wear a face covering.
 You can swim, surf, paddleboard, kayak, snorkel.
-Activities like football or volleyball are not allowed.
 You can take dogs where beaches allow them.